hd719/devops/Docker-Commands.md

 2. `docker build . and docker run myimage` -> `docker-compose up --build`
 3. `docker run -d redis`: runs in the background
 4. `docker stop <container id>, <container id>`: stops container
-5. `docker-compose up`: it creates a network for you where you can run diff. containers at the sametime
+5. `docker-compose up`: it creates a network for you where you can run diff. containers at the same time
 6. `docker-compose up -d`: launch containers in the background (so you can still run commands in the terminal)
 7. `docker compose down`: stop and remove containers (all)
 8. `docker-compose ps`: Check the status of docker containers in a network (look for a docker-compose file inside the specific directory)